 Secondly, Costco offers quite a large variety of natural, fair trade and organic items.
 A good example is their house brand of chocolate chips which they sell for the price of $6.99 for 3.5 pounds.
-These chocolate chips contain fair trade cocoa and do not have any dairy or preservatives.
-They would most likely qualify to claim they are vegan as well.
+These chocolate chips contain fair trade cocoa and do not have any preservatives.
 They are delicious and much better quality than the comparable Nestle chips.
 (Although Costco also sells Nestle as well)

 |Cost of Organic Rice Milk At Costco|

 Here is another example of the savings you can garner by shopping at Costco: If you purchase Organic Rice Milk at a regular grocery store, you might pay about 8-15 cents per ounce.
 As you can see below, you will pay less than 4 cents per ounce ($1.14/quart – – on quart = 32 ounces) at Costco.
 Yes, you do have to buy 12 quarts at a time, but with something like rice milk, you can definitely store it very easily and it lasts a long time.
 I should mention that Kirkland is the house brand of Costco.
 Most of the time Kirkland products are of very good quality and typically much cheaper than their name brand counterparts.